mariano/disque-php/README.md

 * Support for multi-node connection
 * Connect to Disque with the built-in connection, or reutilize your existing Redis client (such as [predis](https://github.com/nrk/predis))
 * Supporting all current Disque commands, and allows you to easily implement support for custom commands
+* Smart node connection support based on number of jobs produced by nodes
 * Fully unit tested

 ## Installation